whonathan/bashmen/README.md

 Whether you're building a script for system administration or creating a user-friendly interface, Bashmenu is here to elevate your Bash scripting game.

-Feel free to explore, contribute, or fork this script to enhance and adapt it for your unique projects.
+Feel free to explore, contribute, or fork this script to suite your needs.